1. Identifying Your Computer:

 4. Configuring and Starting FreeBSD on VirtualBox:

-Once the FreeBSD installer has been downloaded in the last step, run VirtualBox to start hard disk configuration.
+Once the FreeBSD installer has been downloaded in the last step, open VirtualBox to start hard disk configuration.
 Select the “New” button on the top left of the window to open the configuration window.

 Name your operating system as “FreeBSD”, then select FreeBSD from the dropdown menu as well as the version (32 or 64 bit).